juleswhite/CSX278/Assignments/Asgn2/README.md

 5. Ensure that all of your package managers loaded correctly: npm install &amp;&amp; bower install &amp;&amp; gulp install

+At this point, if everything has been done correctly, you should be able to launch your application.
+Make sure that you don't have a processes running on the 8080 port.
+Launch your app by typing:
+Windows users: run `gradlew` | Mac users: run `./gradlew` Now navigate your browser to `http://localhost:8080`.
+Play around with the application for a while.
+Login as different types of users and see what you can find.

 **Objective (to be completed at home)**

 Design a contact list application which stores the following information about a student in each entry: